Haleshot/Flight_Booking_System/README.md

-<h2 id="Components of the Database Design"> :pencil: Components of the Database Design </h2>
+<h2 id="Components of the Database Design"> :cloud: Components of the Database Design </h2>

 Description of all entities along with their attributes here along with the primary keys for each entity.